G'day

 Minors: Biodiversity conservation and management, ecology and evolution

-kate harriden: wiradyuri woman, water scholar, ngunawal country
+kate harriden: wiradyuri woman, water scholar

 "Rachael actively promotes decolonial actions though her research and teaching activities and calls out inappropriate practices as required, even when power is in the room.